Table of contents

 Follow your instincts.
 Ignore your doctor, who is NOT a specialist in breastfeeding and is giving you the standard for FORMULA-fed babies.
 It may be challenging, but your baby will thank you.

 My son is seven weeks old, and every evening at about five, he wants to nurse until about 11.

 He spends 10-15 minutes on each side eating and then comfort nurses for about 30 minutes on the last side.

 Then he will take a 10-minute break.
 During eating time, I can hear a good suck-swallow rhythm, but during comfort nursing, his suck is weaker with no or little swallowing.

 It is overwhelming as Dad can hardly spend time with him, and I am the only one who can comfort him.

 I know it is normal and will end eventually.
 He is content after eating the rest of the day.
 I want some reassurance that I am doing the right thing.
 He is my third.
 My older two didn't go through this phase.
 He was also a month early.
 Thanks!

 Boobs, the original pacifier

 It may be easier for dad to comfort baby if your baby can't see or smell you (or your boobs) in the room.
-It may also help if your baby is wrapped in a shirt you wore the day before or if you drape the shirt over dad's shoulder and have baby rest against it.
-Dad and baby need to work together and find their own rhythm, and after a good feeding, should be left for a bit of time to do so.
+It may also help if your baby is wrapped in a shirt you wore the day before or if you drape it over dad's shoulder and have baby rest against it.
+Dad and baby need to work together and find their rhythm; after a good feeding, they should be left for a bit to do so.